smaremanda/add-in-docs/outlook/manifests/define-add-in-commands.md

 # Define add-in commands in your Outlook add-in manifest

-To support add-in commands, some additional elements have been added to the add-in manifest v1.1 within the  **VersionOverrides** element..
+To support add-in commands, some additional elements have been added to the add-in manifest v1.1 within the  **VersionOverrides** element.
 When a manifest contains the **VersionOverrides** element, versions of Outlook that support add-in commands will use the information within that element to load the add-in.
-Older versions of Outlook that do not support add-in commands will ignore the element and continue to use the old elements as described in [Outlook add-in manifests](../../outlook/manifests/manifests.md).
+Earlier versions of Outlook that do not support add-in commands will ignore the element and continue to use the elements as described in [Outlook add-in manifests](../../outlook/manifests/manifests.md).

 When the client application recognizes the  **VersionOverrides** node, the add-in name appears in the ribbon, not in the read/compose pane.
 The add-in won't appear in both places.